Posted on Tuesday, October 1st, 2019 at 11:20 am by Williams Hart

 New Prime, Inc. is one of the largest trucking companies in North America and entrusted its vehicle to a driver with a history of over 60 safety violations.
 The defense strategically admitted to the driver’s negligence before trial.
 The trial lasted one week and it took the jury a half day of deliberations to return their verdict.

-Also assisting were Attorneys Kevin Haynes and Margot Trevino as well as Trial Paralegal Jael Hamilton of Williams Hart.
+Also assisting was Attorney Margot Trevino as well as Trial Paralegal Jael Hamilton of Williams Hart.

 Posted on Wednesday, July 31st, 2019 at 12:48 pm by Williams Hart

 Williams Hart Personal Injury Accident Lawyers are ready to help file your Workplace Burn Injury Claim.

 Update: 37 Workers Burned in Accident, 66 Total Medically Evaluated